 (I apologize for having to include the N-word in the following reflection on the themes of shame, self-awareness, and social identity in James Baldwin’s writing and public speaking, but this term is the most accurate one, according to Baldwin, to describe the typical conception a white American has of an African American.
 According to Baldwin, African Americans have historically been seen and treated as inferiors by white Americans, who have often addressed them by using this racial epithet.)

 James Arthur Baldwin (1924-1987) was an American novelist, playwright, essayist, social critic, and civil rights activist.
 He was born August 2, 1924, in New York City.
-His mother, Emma Berdis Jones, married a preacher, David Baldwin, in 1927.
+His mother, Emma Berdis Jones, married a preacher, David Baldwin, in 1927, who became his stepfather.
 James was the oldest of nine children.
 He never knew the name of his biological father, and he had a strained relationship with his stepfather.
 In 1938, he began to preach at the Fireside Pentecostal Assembly, but he renounced the ministry four years later when he graduated from DeWitt Clinton High School.
 He began his career as a writer, and his first novel, Go Tell It on the Mountain, was published in 1953.
 It was nominated for the National Book Award.
 He left the United States in 1948, and settled in Paris.
 However, he returned to the United States in 1957, and was active in the American civil rights movement.
 He settled in Saint Paul de Vence, southern France, in 1970.
 He died of stomach cancer at the age of 63, on December 1, 1987, in Saint Paul de Vence.

 Baldwin’s writings include the novels Go Tell It on the Mountain (1953), Giovanni’s Room (1956), Another Country (1962), Tell Me How Long the Train’s Been Gone (1968), If Beale Street Could Talk (1974), and Just Above My Head (1979).
 His plays include The Amen Corner (1954), and Blues for Mister Charlie (1964).
 His essay collections include Notes of a Native Son (1955), Nobody Knows My Name (1961), The Fire Next Time (1963), No Name in the Street (1972), The Devil Finds Work (1976), The Evidence of Things Not Seen (1985), and The Price of the Ticket (1985).